G-dH/advanced-alttab-window-switcher/README.md

 `1/+/!`                   - Filter out all windows that don't belong to the application of selected window

-`E/Insert`                - Activate the Search mode, the `Insert` key can turn it off.
+`E/Insert`                - Toggles Search mode.
+If the search mode is activated by the hotkey, you can relese the Alt key and the popup will not close.
+Selected item then must be activated using the Enter key, or you can close the popup using the Esc.

 `W`                       - Close selected window (or app when in app mode)